 Location, Location, Location.
 Airbnb may list hundreds of properties at your destination, which can be overwhelming — so before you get on Airbnb, do a little online research to determine the neighborhoods that suit your travel objectives.
 If I am traveling alone for short stays, I usually choose lively neighborhoods with good access to sites and transportation.
 If I am planning a long stay to work on a project (in my case, writing), I choose neighborhoods that are quiet and residential, where I can meet locals and feel a part of the community.
 Your advance research will help you make the best of your visit and assess the value of an Airbnb property.

 Don’t assume a property with no negative reviews has had no unhappy guests.
 If you see a property that has 100 positive reviews, it is probably a great place to stay.
 But there are ways hosts can avoid publishing negative reviews.
 For example, a guest who cancels cannot publish a review of an Airbnb property, even if he or she stayed there and paid for part of the reservation period.
 Hosts can also avoid negative reviews by not submitting a review of a guest who has complained — because the guest’s review isn’t published unless the host submits his or her own review.
+(2020 update: Airbnb has changed this policy so that all reviews are published).
 And, for savvy guests, there is a bias to “round up” in reviews because complaints may put off future hosts.

 Beware of discrimination.
 A friend of mine was rejected at an Airbnb apartment in Greece after the host learned that he was a Muslim refugee.
 There have been many reports of racial discrimination at Airbnb properties as well.
-Discriminating on the basis of race or religion is illegal in the US and Europe but it occurs.
+Discriminating on the basis of race or religion is illegal in the US and Europe, but you’re probably not going to sue anyone unless you work for the ACLU or the NAACP.
 Airbnb has adopted a policy to discourage discrimination but the policy appears to be toothless and offers no recourse to people who complain.
 You would be doing everyone a favor by reporting any kind of discrimination.

 Airbnb properties may not be in conformance with local health and safety requirements that apply to commercial accommodation.
 Whether or not Airbnb properties are subject to health and safety rules and ordinances is a matter of state and local law.
 But, realistically, local jurisdictions don’t have the resources to regulate the safety of Airbnb properties.
 I once stayed in an Airbnb apartment that was probably a fire trap.
 You should feel empowered to leave in such circumstances but you may not always get a refund, even if you submit a complaint.
 If you lose sleep over this kind of thing, you should plan to sleep in a hotel.